History, tourist information, and nearby accommodation

 Shaftesbury holds two annual events, the Gold Hill Fair in July and the Shaftesbury Carnival in October.

-Just two miles from the town is the fancifully named ZigZag Hill, which provides excellent views across Cranborne Chase, and has been officially recognised by the AA as the bendiest stretch of road in the Britain (and they should know!).
+Just two miles from the town is the fancifully named ZigZag Hill, which provides excellent views across Cranborne Chase, and has been officially recognised by the AA as the bendiest stretch of road in Britain (and they should know!).

 Address: Shaftesbury, Dorset, England